 What’s in store for autoimmunity?
 How close are we to bridging the autoimmune abyss?
 What happens now?
 Take a look at our New Year series recapping and moving forward in autoimmune disease on Tincture - Medium The State of Autoimmunity 2016 - A Progress Report The state of autoimmune disease research and care is very much like… Continue reading The Future of Autoimmunity

 Turning Autoimmune Dreams into Reality Being a Big Vision entrepreneur is a ride on an emotional rollercoaster.
 My vision is of a connected world of personalized care for autoimmune patients that uses data and digital tools to reshape research, diagnosis and clinical practice for autoimmune disease.
-This, of course, is outside today’s mainstream thinking, which… Continue reading Ahead of My Time or Out of My Mind?
+This, of course, is outside today’s mainstream thinking, which… Continue reading Functional Medicine with Dr. Bland

 By Bonnie Feldman and Tiffany Simms There are no clear diet recommendations for treating autoimmune disease.
 This lack of clarity is confusing, with books and scientists of integrative medicine recommending all manner of options.
 Two examples of the differences within the field are exemplified in the books The Inside Tract andThe Immune System Recovery Plan.
 While these… Continue reading One Size Does NOT Fit All

 By Bonnie Feldman, Tiffany Simms, and Ellen M Martin Does diet experimentation play in the treatment and management of autoimmunity?
 Evidence that Diet Could Increase Autoimmune Disease Susceptibility Changes in diet have been shown to cause susceptibility in autoimmune diseases.
 To test this theory, scientists conducted an experiment that examined the disease progression of osteomyelitis… Continue reading Are We What We Eat?